-A victim can request a review where the police:
+A victim can request a review when:

-- Make a decision not to bring proceedings in cases where the police have authority to charge; or - Make a decision that the case does not meet the Threshold Test for referral to the CPS for a charging decision
+- A suspect has been identified and interviewed under caution - A decision has been made not to bring proceedings in cases where the police have authority to charge; or - A decision has been made that the case does not meet the threshold test for referral to the CPS for a charging decision.

 As a victim of crime if you feel that your case has not been handled appropriately under the above circumstances, you have the right to request a review of your case.
-You can find further information on how to request a Right to Review of the decision made by the police at https://www.herts.police.uk/Information-andservices/Victim-services/Victims-right-to-review.aspx
+You can find further information on how to request a Right to Review of the decision made by the police at https://beta.herts.police.uk/advice/advice-and-information/victim-support/victims-right-review-scheme/